arkency/posts/posts/2016-09-30-minimal-decoupled-subsystems-of-your-rails-app.md

 e-mail with password setting instructions._.

-The usual way to achieve it would be to wrap everything in a transaction, create a user, create a season pass and commit it.
-But we already decided to split our application into two separate parts.
+The usual way to achieve it would be to wrap everything in a transaction, create a user, create a season pass and commit it. **But we already decided to split our application into two separate parts**.
 And we don't want to operate on both of them directly.
 They have their responsibilities, and we want to keep them decoupled.

 ## Evented way